AVEVA/CONNECT-data-services-developer-docs/content/api-reference/event-type-store/event-type-store-event-types.md

 <a id="opIdEventTypes_Create Event Type With Server Generated Id"></a>

 Creates a new EventType.
-Response includes ETag header..
+Response includes ETag header.

 <h3>Request</h3>